If you’ve never heard of a slab leak, join millions of American homeowners.

 The ideal pH for water is neutral, which is “7” on the scale.

 Anything lower is acidic; anything higher is alkaline.
-Both are a problem for plumbing, and the further they move from the magical number 7, the bigger the problem.
+Both are problems for plumbing and the further they move from the magical number 7, the bigger the problem.

 Alkaline water eats away metal pipes; acidic water corrodes them.